Estimated reading time: 5 minutes

-The course should include an overview of the responsibilities and pre-requisites a designated safeguarding professional or senior member of staff with additional safeguarding responsibilities should have.
-It should also introduce the difference between child and adult safeguarding if you are taking a combined course.
+The course should include an overview of the responsibilities you have as someone working with children, young people and/or young adults.
+It should also introduce the difference between child and adult safeguarding, if you are taking a combined course.

 A Level 2 safeguarding course should include information on how to communicate effectively to achieve best results at all stages of the safeguarding process.
-Information on how to handle sensitive information confidentially, how to create a culture of communication within your workplace, and advice for achieving clear communication should be included in the course.
+Information on how to handle sensitive information confidentially and how to contribute to an open culture of clear communication within your workplace.

 No safeguarding course should be complete without an assessment to test your knowledge.
 You should only be able to receive a certificate if you have completed the full course and passed the final assessment, to evidence that you have retained the information you learned.